dynamsoft-docs/document-normalizer-docs-server/programming/cplusplus/user-guide/getting-started.md

 }
 ```

 During the process, the callback function `OnNormalizedImagesReceived()` is triggered each time an image finishes processing.
-After all images are processed, the listener function `OnImageSourceStateChanged()` will return the image source state as `ISS_EXHAUSTED` and the process is stopped with the method `StopCapturing()`.
+After all images are processed, the listener function `OnImageSourceStateReceived()` will return the image source state as `ISS_EXHAUSTED` and the process is stopped with the method `StopCapturing()`.

 ### Build and Run the Project Again